BadmWe/dspyt-webpage/dspyt/posts/PinSave.md

 ---
-title: "Unlock the Power of Decentralization with Pin Save - DSPYT"
+title: "Unlock the Power of Decentralization with PinSave - DSPYT"
 date: "24 December, 2022"
 excerpt: "Experience the benefits of decentralized storage, smart contracts, and creator ownership of intellectual property to protect and monetize your content."
 cover_image: "/images/posts/Pinsave/Pin Save.webp"